scala/docs.scala-lang/_glossary/index.md

 A singleton object that shares the same name with a class defined in the same source file.
 Companion objects and classes have access to each other’s private members.
 In addition, any implicit conversions defined in the companion object will be in scope anywhere the class is used.

 * #### contravariant
 A _contravariant_ annotation can be applied to a type parameter of a class or trait by putting a minus sign (-) before the type parameter.
-The class or trait then subtypes contravariantly with—in the opposite direction as—the type annotated parameter.
+The class or trait then subtypes contravariant with—in the opposite direction as—the type annotated parameter.
 For example, `Function1` is contravariant in its first type parameter, and so `Function1[Any, Any]` is a subtype of `Function1[String, Any]`.

 * #### covariant
 A _covariant_ annotation can be applied to a type parameter of a class or trait by putting a plus sign (+) before the type parameter.
-The class or trait then subtypes covariantly with—in the same direction as—the type annotated parameter.
+The class or trait then subtypes covariant with—in the same direction as—the type annotated parameter.
 For example, `List` is covariant in its type parameter, so `List[String]` is a subtype of `List[Any]`.

 * #### currying
 A way to write functions with multiple parameter lists.
 For instance `def f(x: Int)(y: Int)` is a curried function with two parameter lists.
 A curried function is applied by passing several arguments lists, as in: `f(3)(4)`.
 However, it is also possible to write a _partial application_ of a curried function, such as `f(3)`.